xxao/linque/README.md

 ```

 ### .rank(method, reverse)
 Provides 1-based rank for each item of current sequence by using default comparer.
-The ties are resolved according to selected method.
+The ties are resolved according to
+selected method.
 This call fully evaluates current sequence.
+This functionality is also available as a
+*linque.rank(sequence, method, reverse)* utility function.

 ```python
 data = (0, 2, 3, 2)